chemputer/sickbeard_mp4_automator/README.md

 - `nvenc_temporal_aq` = (true/false) Improves output quality slightly, adds 2-5% extra processing time - default false
 - `nvenc_weighted_prediction` = (true/false) Reduces bitrate needed for scenes that fade to black - default false - **WARNING**: Currently broken with Nvidia drivers 387.xx and 388.xx, the encoder will eventually halt and throw an error.
 385.69 are the most current drivers that work with this, otherwise leave it disabled.
 - `nvenc_rc_lookahead` = Number of frames to look ahead for rate-control (from -1 to 32) - default -1
 - `enable_nvenc_decoder` = (true/false) Enable NVDEC gpu decoding.
-Default is false - This is anywhere from 10-40% faster decoding than dxva2 but vastly more buggy - many dropped frames on certain videos.
+Default is false - This is anywhere from 10-30% faster decoding than dxva2 but I have run into problems with dropped frames no matter what driver is being used.
 - `enable_nvenc_hevc_decoder` = (true/false) Enable NVDEC gpu decoding of HEVC/VP9.
 Only supported by Geforce 950/960/1050/1060/1070/1080 and Pascal quadros.
-Default is false
+Default is false.
 - `nvenc_decoder_gpu` = Selects which NVENC capable GPU to use for decoding.
 First GPU is 0, second is 1, and so on.
-Default is any
+Default is any.
 - `nvenc_hevc_decoder_gpu` = Selects which NVENC capable GPU to use for hevc decoding.
 First GPU is 0, second is 1, and so on.
 Default is any.
 - `opensubtitles` = This section is for opensubtitles login information, will be used in the future for downloading subs and burning them in.
+Doesn't really work at the moment.
 - `podnapisi` = Enables foreign only subtitles, to be used with burning in subs.
+Doesn't really work at the moment.

-If you have multiple nvidia cards you can decode on one and encode on the other, but it doesn't seem to speed up the process at all.
+If you have multiple nvidia cards you can decode on one and encode on the other, but it doesn't speed up the process at all.
 Decoding by itself does not count towards the nvenc 2 stream limit.

 Original README.md follows: